MercuryTechnologies/locally-euclidean/README.md

 ### GET `/explore/:bucketName/:filename`

-This shows the file at the given path to the browser.
+This shows the file at the given path to the browser with the `Content-Type` given on upload.